Welcome! Bienvenue, Herzlich Willkommen, 환영 합니다, 欢迎, Добро пожаловать, مرحبا, स्वागत है

 Laundry: There is a pay laundry on-site @ $1.25/load.
 The laundry room is located at the north end of the bathhouse.
 No change machine / change is available, please bring your own quarters.
 No laundry soap is available, please bring your own.

 Mail & Packages: Long-term residents are encouraged to get a PO Box from the US Post Office in Nederland; however, short-term residents may have mail delivered to the station.
 The USPS will not deliver large boxes.
 Residents must make their own arrangements for pick-up in Nederland.
 Both United Parcel Service and FedEx deliver directly to the Mountain Research Station.
 It is strongly encouraged to use one of these carriers for incoming packages larger than a letter.
 Residents are responsible for postage and payment of all outgoing shipments.
+The MRS will not pick up packages at the USPS office in Nederland, please use UPS or FedEx.

 Recreation & Activities: Numerous hiking trails and other recreational opportunities surround the Mountain Research Station.
 The Mountain Research Station is located near the Brainard Lake Recreation Area, Arapaho & Roosevelt National Forests, and Indian Peaks Wilderness Area and is approximately 20 miles south of Rocky Mountain National Park.
 Trail guides, maps and other resources are available on the internet to help navigate through the area.
 There is an excellent map of the surrounding areas created by Latitude 40.

 Bookstore: A small bookstore is located in the Marr Alpine Lab.
 Books, T-shirts, hats, are available for purchase.
+The bookstore is open upon request during administrative hours between 8-4.

 The dining hall serves healthy, filling meals usually with meat and vegetarian options.
 Dining hall service is available early June through mid-August or when field courses are in residence.
 Meals are covered as part of the tuition of summer field courses, can be pre-paid when making reservations, or are available for cash purchase.
 Sorry, credit cards are not accepted – please bring cash.